Test-Time Alignment via Hypothesis Reweighting: Experiments

-We evaluate \ours{} on three regression datasets from the UCI Machine Learning Repository~\citep{uci_ml_repository}.
-Specifically, we use the Energy Efficiency, Kin8nm, and CCPP datasets.
-Building on the approach to OOD test set construction in~\citep{sharma2023bayesianneuralnetworksneed}, we simulate distribution shift by sorting the data by the average of all input features and assigning samples in the top and bottom 5\% of the distribution as a held-out set of out-of-distribution (OOD) samples.
-The middle 90\% of the data is randomly split into a training and validation set.
-In addition to the two architectures described in~\cref{subsec:arch}, we also evaluate a Vanilla Ensemble model, i.e., a set of independently trained models.
-Please refer to~\cref{app:architecture} for a detailed description of the Shared Base Ensemble and Epinet architectures.
-All experiments use ensembles of 100 models, with each architecture employing two MLP layers with 50 units as the prior, base, and learnable components.
-As an additional point of comparison, we compare \ours{} to Monte Carlo Dropout~\citep{gal2016dropout}, a representative method for uncertainty estimation.
+We evaluate \ours{} on three UCI regression datasets~\citep{uci_ml_repository}---Energy Efficiency, Kin8nm, and CCPP---using the protocol of~\citet{sharma2023bayesianneuralnetworksneed}: the top and bottom 5\% of the data (sorted by mean input features) form an OOD target set, while the central 90\% is split into train and validation sets.
+All methods employ 100 two-layer MLPs with 50 units each.
+As baselines, we consider a vanilla ensemble of independently trained models and MC Dropout~\citep{gal2016dropout}.
 We report the best-performing MC Dropout results across all architectures.
 Results in~\cref{tab:uci} demonstrate that uniform ensembles perform strongly in these OOD generalization settings and that \ours{} consistently improves over the uniform ensemble.